-To that, the program has expanded and now offers residents a monthly Watch Newsletter containing news, tips, and information.
+To that, the program has expanded and now offers residents a Neighborhood Watch Newsletter containing news, tips, and information.
 Information is power, and it is a tool needed to gain an edge towards deterring and combatting crime and unsavory activities that devalue, debase, and attack the very foundation of any community…. and this is something that the residents of the Ideal Beach community will not tolerate.

-Along with the Watch Newsletter residents receive a monthly Inspiration Sheet, offering images of architecture, seasonal décor, curb appeal, and all matter of creative home ideas & tips that inspire and celebrate our neighborhood.
+Along with the Watch Newsletter residents receive a Seasonal Inspiration Sheet, offering images of architecture, seasonal décor, curb appeal, and all matter of creative home ideas & tips that inspire and celebrate our neighborhood.
 These two monthly information sources are companions to each other.
 They work together to strengthen and improve the vitality of our neighborhood.

 Additionally, The IBCA is proud to further its mission to ‘Improve the Quality of Life in Our Community’ by the addition of the Ideal Beach Clean Committee.
 Working in concert with our Neighborhood Watch Program, this committee is goaled in combatting the things that devalue, degrade, and hurt a neighborhood.

 The Ideal Beach Clean Committee works to eliminate litter, overgrown grass, weeds, and other types of debris in the common areas of our neighborhood, along with distasteful signage that is placarded on poles throughout the neighborhood and other negative visuals.
 Along with eliminating the bad, the Clean Committee will bring in the good by initiating planting projects and grooming key common areas within our neighborhood.